SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_ALLISS_Analog_Transmitter.md

 # TDF ALLISS Analog Transmitter

-The TDF ALLISS Analog Transmitter connector is a virtual connector that maps the parameters of the transmitter system via the TDF Jbus PLC driver.
+The TDF ALLISS Analog Transmitter connector is a virtual connector that maps the parameters of the transmitter system via the TDF Jbus PLC connector.

 ## About